 The Evidence Effect

-Read the first blog post in the series
+Read the fourth post in our Evidence Effect series

 Evidence in action

 The Evidence Effect highlights examples of life-changing programs that warrant more attention, investment, and consideration for scaling.
-Explore the six examples that accompany the launch below, drawn from more than 1,500 randomized evaluations conducted by researchers in the J-PAL network.
+Explore them below, drawn from more than 1,200 completed randomized evaluations led by researchers in our network.

 Giving cash simply works